kenshr/Music-Genre-Classification/README.md

 <img src="imgs/sample_melspect.png">
 </p>

 Spectrograms are visual representations of a spectrum of frequencies from a signal as it varies over time.<sup>[3](https://en.wikipedia.org/wiki/Spectrogram#:~:text=A%20spectrogram%20is%20a%20visual,they%20may%20be%20called%20waterfalls.)</sup> Put simply, a spectrogram is a picture depicting audio visually.
+The raw audio is converted into a spectrogram using a mathematical technique called the Fourier Transform.
+The Fourier transform takes an audio snippet and breaks the sound down into constituent sine and cosine waves of corresponding amplitude.
+Doing so will convert our audio into the "spectrum of frequencies" mentioned above in the definition.
+The package we're using applies a Fast Fourier Tranform (FFT) algorithm multiple times across our passed-in audio to generate the spectrogram.

-The "mel" component of the spectrogram refers to the mel scale.
+The "mel" component of the mel spectrogram refers to the mel scale.
 The mel scale is a method of scaling pitches to make equal distances in pitch sound equally distant to listeners.
+This is necessary because human hearing is innately better at hearing differences in low frequencies than differences in high frequencies.
+Therefore, after generating the spectrogram, the frequency axis is scaled accordingly.
+This can be seen in the graph above as the y-axis follows an exponential trend as it increases.

-The idea behind using mel spectrograms for our deep learning models is that they are in a visual format which CAN be processed in a neural network and they are scaled in such a way that the data is represented in a format similar to how a human perceives the same sound.
+Coming back to the big picture, the main idea behind using mel spectrograms for our deep learning models is that they are in a visual format which CAN be processed in a neural network and they are scaled in such a way that the data is represented in a format similar to how a human perceives the sound.

 ## <a name="data-prep">Data Preparation</a>